What is guardianship?

 If a parent (who is a guardian) marries someone other than the parent of the child, his/her spouse will not have an automatic legal relationship to the child.
 However, the spouse can apply for (limited) guardianship rights if she/he has shared the responsibility of the day-to-care of the child for at least 2 years (see ‘Who else can become a guardian?’).

 The only way the spouse can have full legal rights in relation to the child is through adoption.
+Step-parents can apply to adopt their spouse’s or partner’s child without the partner, who is already the biological parent of the child, also applying to adopt the child.
 This is called ‘step-parent adoption’.
-If the child is adopted by the parent and his/her spouse, the other biological parent will lose all legal rights in relation to the child.
+If the child is adopted the other biological parent will lose all legal rights in relation to the child.